Last updated on February 18, 2024

 Felidar Sovereign | Illustration by Zoltan Boros & Gabor Szikszai

-Beasts are a creature type in Magic used to describe natural creatures that don’t fall into more specific types, like dog or snake.
-Beasts are one of the most represented creature types in Magic and feature everything from simple sloths to massive fantasy creatures with no real-world equivalent.
+Beast is a creature type in Magic used to describe natural creatures that don’t fall into more specific types, like dog or snake.
+Beasts are one of the most represented creature types in Magic and include everything from simple sloths to massive fantasy creatures with no real-world equivalent.

 Aeromoeba is a great versatile creature.
 As a 2/4 it can be a good blocker for smaller flying creatures that rely more on evasion than brute power to get through.